matthiasprobst/h5RDMtoolbox/README.md

 *Note, that the project is still under development!*

-The "HDF5 Research Data Management Toolbox" (h5RDMtoolbox) is a python package supporting everybody who is working with HDF5 to achieve a sustainable data lifecycle which follows the [FAIR (Findable, Accessible, Interoperable, Reusable)](https://www.nature.com/articles/sdata201618) principles.
+The "HDF5 Research Data Management Toolbox" (h5RDMtoolbox) is a Python package supporting everybody who is working with HDF5 to achieve a sustainable data lifecycle which follows the [FAIR (Findable, Accessible, Interoperable, Reusable)](https://www.nature.com/articles/sdata201618) principles.
 It specifically supports the five main steps of *planning*, *collecting*, *analyzing*, *sharing* and